RubyNixx/Process_Mining_R_Healthcare/README.md

 #### Installation

-To get a local copy up and running follow these simple steps.
+To get a local copy up and running follow these simple steps:

+1. Clone repo
+2. Set up project in R linked to your cloned Git repository
+3. Change file path in R script to local file path (using artificial data within this repo)

 To clone the repo: